Insights

 Where it is used

-In applications that want to reduce exposure to raw payment data by keeping sensitive fields out of the merchant server request path.
+• In tokenization flows where you want to keep sensitive payment fields out of your server request path.

 Where it must not be used